 Another option is the Wrapeaze.
 It’s more like a wearable blanket than a poncho.
 It’s good for those who don’t want to mess with zippers or kids who want to access their hands easier than with the poncho above.

-None of the products in this blog post sponsored this post!
-All opinions, as always, are my own!
-Originally written by Jennifer Penick.
-Edits maintained by CSFTL.
+None of the products in this blog post sponsored this post.
+All opinions, as always, are our own.